mandar-opc/model_server/documentation/InstallationsModelServerVMAndBareMetal.md

    ````
    The `URL` above represents a link to the OpenVINO Toolkit package that you can get after  registration on [OpenVINO™ Toolkit website](https://software.intel.com/en-us/openvino-toolkit/choose-download).
 The binary package will be located in the docker image `openvino/model_server-build:latest` in the folder `./dist`.

-4. Following command will make a copy of the binary packages in the folder dist from the docker image `openvino/model_server-build:latest` built in previous step in the repository directory:
+4. Following command will also make a copy of the binary packages in the folder dist from the docker image `openvino/model_server-build:latest` built in previous step in the repository directory:
    ```Bash
    make docker_build target
     ```